rakshitkoyani/Developer-Landing-Page/README.md

 ## Honest Time to finish the project

-It takes me around 3 hours to complete me this project.
+It took me around 7 hours to complete me this project.

 ## Live link of the project